Thursday, May 2, 2024

 In Nashville on Interstate 24 a 4 car accident at 8:30 in the morning 20 miles south of downtown backed up traffic for several miles.
 Another near a key downtown interchange on the same road happened when a car smashed into the side of an 18-wheeler and 3 lanes were littered with debris, a smashed car and a pulled-over truck.
 Almost the whole parade behind this scene came to a complete stop.
 After the emergency vehicles, police cars, ambulances and tow trucks arrive, it will be an even bigger bloc.
 I barely escaped.

 In Chicago, one of the 'bypasses' – that bypasses almost nothing – Interstate 294 – was packed with cars going north that got worse when another 4 car accident plugged 2 of the 5 lanes.
-The traffic going south – full of long-haul trucks coming out of the O'Hare airport area – was stop and go for miles and miles, and the only reason seemed to be too many vehicles.
+The traffic going south – full of long-haul trucks coming out of the O'Hare airport and warehouse area – was stop and go for miles and miles, and the only reason seemed to be too many vehicles.
 Along this whole stretch were miles and miles of construction too – huge piles of broken concrete and sand; graders, backhoes, excavators, dump trucks and cranes; empty bull-dozed gravel fields that looked like it would take another 5 years to complete.
 I spent years commuting in Chicago and it gave me a fear of being trapped.
 But now?!
 The same construction situation is evident in Milwaukee on their 'bypass.'
 Miles of a backup also occurred on I94 at the St. Croix in Minnesota when the 'freeway' went from 4 lanes to 1 for 'construction.'

 Huge and growing Atlanta has a crap public transit system that involves two MARTA train lines and some buses, but at least it has a full bypass.
 Nashville, a city growing by leaps and bounds, has nothing but buses and no real bypass.
 Larger Chicago has a much better network of the El, commuter trains and buses, but nothing goes to many of the suburbs.
 The first two Southern cities probably see public transit and limiting sprawl as communist plots.
 A built-in disadvantage of the freeway system is that, unlike an urban grid, you are trapped on the road if something happens.
 I saw a miles-long southbound backup north of Nashville on I24 again caused either by an accident or construction.
 Unless you are by an exit, you are trapped.
 I was happy to be on the other side of the road.

 Truck-driving is now the top blue-collar occupation.
 Over the road semi drivers are the chief victims in this specific situation.
 They are required to get on these roads, meet a time-table, are unpaid in delays or waiting to unload at a warehouse, eat bad food, sleep in their cabs and pay their bills or truck loans in an increasingly unstable driving environment.
-No wonder there is such turnover, because drivers are no longer 'willin'.
+No wonder there is such turnover, because drivers are no longer 'Willin'.
 All this is the revenge of the car culture, the carbon economy, the dream that cars and trucks will allow us to live anywhere, go anywhere, be anything our sweet hearts desire – and even get some useless doo-dad in 24 hours.

 In 2021 Mississippi, South Carolina, Arkansas, New Mexico, Montana, Louisiana, Alabama, Oklahoma, Tennessee, Wyoming, Kentucky, Florida, Georgia and Missouri were the top 15 states – in that order from top to bottom - that led the nation in fatal vehicle accidents per capita .
 Sense a pattern?
 Southern, 'border' and rural states – just the places where sprawl, farming, poverty and the car culture dominate.